-Chronic Liver Disease^{212,213,214,215,216,217,218}

-Growth Failure or Nutritional Insufficiency

-- It is now known that the PELD score, as currently calculated, does not accurately capture growth failure for all children.
-The PELD-Cr score improves accuracy of capturing growth failure, but still may not entirely capture growth failure as it is accounts only for height and weight-z-scores, and does not correct the weight for ascites or organomegaly.
-Exceptions should be considered for candidates who meet any of the following criteria: - Growth parameters219 - o <5th percentile for: height, weight (may adjust to estimated dry weight if ascites)^{220,221} - Z-score (weight, height, or BMI/weight-for-length) less than 2 standard deviations below the mean for age and gender - Anthropometrics - Triceps skin fold thickness or mid-arm muscle circumference < 5th percentile for age and gender 222 - Failure of nasoenteric tube feedings as evidenced by failure to demonstrate improvement in growth failure in the previous month based on either weight or anthropometrics223 - Requirement for TPN nutrition to allow for growth or to maintain euglycemia
+343 Chronic Liver Disease^{218,219,220,221,222,223,224} 344 Growth Failure or Nutritional Insufficiency 345 346 It is now known that the PELD score, as currently calculated, does not accurately capture growth failure 347 for all children.
+The PELD-Cr score improves accuracy of capturing growth failure, but still may not entirely capture growth failure as it accounts only for height and weight z-scores, and does not correct 348 349 the weight for ascites or organomegaly.
+Exceptions should be considered for candidates who meet any 350 of the following criteria: 351 Growth parameters225 • • <5th percentile for: height, weight (may adjust to estimated dry weight if ascites)^{226,227} 352 Z-score (weight, height, or BMI/weight-for-length) less than 2 standard deviations below 353 the mean for age and gender-sex 354 Anthropometrics 355 Triceps skin fold thickness or mid-arm muscle circumference < 5th percentile for age 356 and gender sex 228 357 Failure of nasoenteric tube feedings as evidenced by failure to demonstrate improvement in 358 • growth failure in the previous month based on either weight or anthropometrics229 359 Requirement for TPN nutrition to allow for growth or to maintain euglycemia 360 # 361

-212 Tamir M et al pediatric liver Transplantation for Primary Sclerosing Cholangitis Liver Transplantation 17:925-933 2011
+218 Tamir M et al pediatric liver Transplantation for Primary Sclerosing Cholangitis Liver Transplantation 17:925-933 2011

-213 Elgendy H et al The outcome of critically ill children afterliving donor liver transplant Exp Clin Transplant Suppl 1: 100-7 2015
+219 Elgendy H et al The outcome of critically ill children afterliving donor liver transplant Exp Clin Transplant Suppl 1 : 100-7 2015

-214 Malatack etal Choosing a pediatric recipient for orthotopic liver transplantation J Pediatr 111: 479-489 1987
+220 Malatack etal Choosing a pediatric recipient for orthotopic liver transplantation J Pediatr 111: 479-489 1987

-215 Sarin SK etal Young adult cirrhotics: a prospective comparative analysis of the clinical profile, natural course and survival Gut 29: 101-107 1988
+221 Sarin SK etal Young adult cirrhotics: a prospective comparative analysis of the clinical profile, natural course and survival Gut 29: 101-107 1988

-216 Matloff RG The Kidney in Pediatric Liver Disease Curr Gastroenterol Rep 17: 36
+222 Matloff RG The Kidney in Pediatric Liver Disease Curr Gastroenterol Rep 17: 36

-217 Dara N et al Liver function, paraclinical tests, and mortality risk factors in pediatric liver transplant candidates Comparative clinical Pathology 25 (1): 189-195, 2015
+223 Dara N et al Liver function, paraclinical tests, and mortality risk factors in pediatric liver transplant candidates Comparative clinical Pathology 25 (1) : 189-195 2015

-218 Keating et al Clinical course of cirrhosis in young adults and therapeutic potential of liver transplantation Gut 26: 1359-1363 1985

-219 Sokol RJ etal Anthropometric evaluation of children with chronic liver diseases Am J Nutrition 52:203-208 1980
+224 Keating et al Clinical course of cirrhosis in young adults and therapeutic potential of liver transplantation Gut 26: 1359-1363 1985 225 Sokol RJ etal Anthropometric evaluation of children with chronic liver diseases Am J Nutrition 52:203-208 1980

-220 World Health Organization global Database on Child Growth and Malnutrition
+226 World Health Organization global Database on Child Growth and Malnutrition

-221 Yang etal Living donor liver transplantation with body weight more or less than 10 kilograms world J Gastroenterol 21 (23) 7248-53 2015 222 UptoDate 2016.
+227 Yang etal Living donor liver transplantation with body weight more or less than 10 kilograms world J Gastroenterol 21 (23) 7248-53 2015 228 UptoDate 2016.
 Table for skin fold thickness percentiles.

-223 Chin SE the nature of malnutrition in children with end-stage liver disease awaiting orthotopic liver transplantation Am J Clin Nutr 56:164-168 1992
+229 Chin SE the nature of malnutrition in children with end-stage liver disease awaiting orthotopic liver transplantation Am J Clin Nutr 56:164-168 1992